This article describes how can be configured an automatic USB hyper backup, which is triggered by USB-connect.

 If the activity file exists, it terminates immediately.
 Otherwise it continues.

-Then it determines the trigger file counts. (counts directory entries in:
+Then it determines the trigger file counts. (count directory entries in:

 /volume1/Shared/USB_AUTO_BACKUP/TRIGGERS/DATEN/ and /volume1/Shared/USB_AUTO_BACKUP/TRIGGERS/MEDIA/